noldorf/unearthedBA/_posts/2020-07-01-DiscussionPart2.md

 ---
 layout: post
 title: How can I prepare for a discussion?
-(Part 2)
+(Part 2) - Rhetorical Distraction
 categories: [Conversations, Opinions]
 <> last_modified_at: 2020-03-03
 date: 2020-07-02